 Future dates have been published for the key stage one and key stage two tests, phonics screening check, multiplication tables check and science sampling tests.
 Dates are available for the 2018/19, 2019/20 and 2020/21 academic years and can be viewed online here.

 The 2019 early years foundation stage (EYFS) profile handbook has been published.

 It provides statutory guidance and non-statutory advice to help practitioners complete the EYFS profile and make accurate judgements about each child’s attainment.
 The guidance has also been aligned with the 2019 teacher assessment guidance for KS1 and KS2.

-The STA have published information for primary schools about the development of the multiplication tables check (MTC) to be administered to year 4 pupils from the 2019/20 academic year onwards.
+The STA has published information for primary schools about the development of the multiplication tables check (MTC) to be administered to year 4 pupils from the 2019/20 academic year onwards.

 The MTC assessment framework is now available.
 It provides details on the assessment specification for the multiplication tables check, including the purpose, format, content and cognitive demand of the check.

 For questions about the MTC please contact MTC.STA@education.gov.uk.

 KS2 national curriculum test review outcomes: 2018

 The DfE and the STA have published provisional information on the outcomes of clerical reviews and reviews of marking for the 2018 KS2 national curriculum tests in: